BrunoHelmeczy/DE_HWs/Term_Project_Bruno_Helmeczy/ToSubmit/README.md

 ### 2) Dataset Denormalization & Consolidated Data Tables
 The Denormalized Dataset is joined in a view of the conveniently same name.
-Also, 4 Consolidated Data Tables were created as views, to simplify standard deviation calculations, where used.
+Also, 4 Consolidated Data Tables (CDTs) were created as views, to simplify standard deviation calculations, where used.
 While this was also possible via WITH clauses, this would have been needed in every View for Exploratory data analysis.
+2 CDTs summarize On-The_Book figures per stay date by reservation date, 1-1 by segments & the whole hotel.
+2 more CDTs focus on rooms sold by booking windows, again either by segment or the total hotel.

 ### 3) Exploratory Data Analysis - By Weekdays / By Seasons / By Booking Windows